 Today’s destination is the highlight of any Svaneti visit: Ushguli, a UNESCO World Heritage Site and the highest continuously inhabited settlement in Europe at 2,200 meters.

-We return to Mestia by early evening.
-Free time to explore, visit the craft shops, or simply rest.
+Return to Mestia by early evening.
+Free time to explore, visit craft shops, or simply rest.

 We leave Svaneti, descending back toward the lowlands with a stop at one of Georgia’s most impressive natural sites.